Ghoulboy78/Scarpet-edit/docs/CONTRIBUTING.md

 Add your function as an entry to the `global_brush_shapes` map variable, with the key being the string name of your function, and the value being a lambda function with `(pos, args, flags)` as the arguments.
 This is where you can manipulate the world in whatever way you see fit, and must call the `add_to_history()` function (cos not all brush functions set blocks).
-You can take whichever arguments you need from the args `args` variable as long as you specify them in the input command.
+You can take whichever arguments you need from the `args` variable as long as you specify them in the input command.
-You must also add a command which takes the correct inputs and passes them to the `shape()` function in the proper manner.
 You must also add a translation key for the action to the lang file.
 Finally, it's encouraged that devs add a list of parameters to `global_brushes_parameters_map` to pretify the `brush info` command output.